paulvha/sps30/README.md

 ## Acknowledgements
 Make sure to read the datasheet from Sensirion, March 2020 version.<br>
 In case you are new to electronics and wonder about pull-up resistors for I2C, see below (thanks to Shane Diller)
+<br>Take you Sensirion for providing an SPS30 with the firmware 2.2.
+The Library has no been tested against that version
 ![Uno and SP30](extras/sensirion.png)